Tonedawg1/KH_Item_Tracker/README.md

 Keep track of your items easily while playing!
 This includes a Synthesis Shop screen that will update how many items you still need as you check things off, as well as guides for many of the important treasure chests in the game!
+On the treasure chest pages, you can click on the pictures to enlarge them.

 ---